claudiosv/pretrained_positional_embeddings/README.md

 #### IMDB
 [Perceiver_IMDB_vanilla_training.ipynb](Perceiver_IMDB_vanilla_training.ipynb) - This notebook includes the training and evaluation tasks including training run output for the IMDB classification task using the default Perceiver specified positional embeddings.

-[Perceiver_IMDB_tagop_training.ipynb](Perceiver_IMDB_tagop_training.ipynb) - This notebook includes the training and evaluation tasks including training run output for the IMDB classification task using the MAE-Derived positional embeddings.
+[Perceiver_IMDB_MAED_training.ipynb](Perceiver_IMDB_MAED_training.ipynb) - This notebook includes the training and evaluation tasks including training run output for the IMDB classification task using the MAE-Derived positional embeddings.

 #### CIFAR-10
-[run_perceiver_w_tagkop_encoder.ipynb](run_perceiver_w_tagkop_encoder.ipynb) - This notebook includes the training and evaluation tasks including training run output for the IMDB classification task using the default Perceiver specified positional embeddings.
+[run_perceiver_w_MAED_encoder.ipynb](run_perceiver_w_MAED_encoder.ipynb) - This notebook includes the training and evaluation tasks including training run output for the IMDB classification task using the default Perceiver specified positional embeddings.
 Related .py scripts are used to run the training process on servers outside of a Jupyter Notebook environment

 [baseline_perceiver_cifar.py](baseline_perceiver_cifar.py) - This includes the training and evaluation tasks including training run output for the CIFAR-10 classification task using the MAE-Derived positional embeddings.